cognisant/Docs.DevelopmentProcess/docs/code-style/javascript.md

 With a default installation of both Prettier, and the AirBnB ESLint rules, there will be conflicting rules which will cause issues if these are being enforced during build.

 Details on how to set up a project which will use both the ESLint AirBnB Rules, and format the code using Prettier can be found [here](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a).
-The instructions from this article have been provided below with small tweaks to match our usage.
+The instructions from this article have been provided below with tweaks to match our usage.

 1. Install the ESLint and Prettier libraries into our project.
 In your project’s root directory, you will want to run: `npm install -D eslint prettier`.
 2. Install the Airbnb config.
 If you’re using npm 5+, you can run this shortcut to install the config and all of its dependencies: `npx install-peerdeps --dev eslint-config-airbnb`